North Korea sanctions could hurt millions as winter bites, UN says

 North Korea has for years been accused of ignoring the plight of its citizens.
 A famine in the 1990s -- which historians attribute to agronomic issues and poor central planning, among other factors -- took the lives of an estimated 2.5 million people.

 Today, 70% of North Korea's 25.1 million people are considered "food insecure" by the World Food Programme.
+Recent flooding and the potential for a historic drought, which the UN warned of this year, could further imperil food supplies.

-A failing public distribution system, corruption and the diversion of Pyongyang's limited resources to its military have made life particularly difficult for those outside the showcase capital of Pyongyang.
+A failing public distribution system, corruption and the diversion of Pyongyang's limited resources to its military have made life particularly difficult for those outside the showcase capital of Pyongyang, Zeid said.

-"Every effort must be made to ensure the government of the DPRK makes urgent changes to the country's laws and policies to enable greater freedom and enable access to fundamental services and goods," Zeid said.
+"Every effort must be made to ensure the government of the DPRK makes urgent changes to the country's laws and policies to enable greater freedom and enable access to fundamental services and goods," he said.

-But Zeid also noted that the recent sanctions have caused difficulty for aid agencies on the ground, specifically the stringent banking restrictions, and asked the Security Council investigate the human rights impact of sanctions.
+Zeid also noted that the recent sanctions have caused difficulty for aid agencies on the ground, specifically the stringent banking restrictions, and asked the Security Council investigate the human rights impact of sanctions.

-The body that oversees the UN's North Korea sanctions activity, said in a statement Friday the resolutions punishing North Korea "are not intended to have adverse humanitarian consequences for the civilian population of the Democratic People's Republic of Korea or to affect negatively or restrict those activities."
+The body that oversees the UN's North Korea sanctions activity said in a statement Friday the resolutions punishing North Korea "are not intended to have adverse humanitarian consequences for the civilian population of the Democratic People's Republic of Korea or to affect negatively or restrict those activities."

-North Korea could face even more sanctions following its November 29 test of what's believed to be its most advanced long-range, nuclear-capable ballistic missile.
-The United States has reiterated previous calls for China to pump less oil into North Korea, which Beijing previously pushed back on due to concerns that ordinary North Koreans could freeze during the winter.
+North Korea could face even stiffer measures following the November 29 test of what's believed to be the country's most advanced long-range, nuclear-capable ballistic missile.
+After the launch, the United States reiterated previous calls for China to pump less oil into North Korea.
+Beijing previously pushed back on that idea due to concerns that ordinary North Koreans could suffer during the winter.

+With the arrival of blistering weather, concerns are mounting over the plight of ordinary North Koreans.
+The capital of Pyongyang was forecast to hit a high of 16 degrees Fahrenheit (-9 degrees Celsius) with an low of 1 degree (-17 degrees Celsius) Tuesday.

 Military money